Frequently Asked Questions

-Each planeswalker has their own signature spell.
-Rowan Kenrith will have a red signature spell, and Will Kenrith will have a blue signature spell.
+The partner mechanic works in Oathbreaker as it does in Commander.
+However, each planeswalker has their own color identity, and signature spell.
+Rowan Kenrith will have a red (or colorless) signature spell, and Will Kenrith will have a blue (or colorless) signature spell.
 This also means you will have 4 cards in the command zone, and a 56 card library.
 While Rowan is on the battlefield, you may cast her signature spell, but not Will’s, unless he is also on the battlefield.

 Are house rules welcome?